 Plenty of baby-boomer dentists should retire within the next decade, freeing up hiring opportunities for newly minted dentists.
-Dental Assistants also make very high salaries with minimal training required.
+Dental Assistants can also make very high salaries with minimal training required.

 In addition to working at retail drugstores, many pharmacists find jobs with mental health centers, nursing homes, and family clinics.
 You can start out as a pharmacy tech.

-With a bachelor's degree, you can gain enough career training in just two years to become a physician's assistant.
+With a bachelor's degree, you can gain enough career training in just two years to potentially become a physician's assistant.

-Listen up, computer nerds: the U.S. Bureau of Labor Statistics (BLS) projects an enormous 38 percent job increase in software engineering within the next decade.
+The U.S. Bureau of Labor Statistics (BLS) projects an enormous 38 percent job increase in software engineering within the next decade.